Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Your chances of quitting with help from the NHS

-The table below shows the success rates for NHS Stop Smoking services in England for the past 10 years: it has been almost exactly 50% every year for the past decade.
-These statistics are verified with carbon monoxide tests (the NHS can tell if someone has smoked a cigarette recently by measuring the amount of carbon monoxide in their body). footnote 3
+Recent statistics show that success rates for the NHS Stop Smoking service is around 50%.
+In fact, it has been almost exactly 50% every year for the past decade (source: digital.nhs.uk).
+Where possible, these statistics are verified with carbon monoxide tests (the NHS can tell if someone has smoked a cigarette recently by measuring the amount of carbon monoxide in their body).

 NHS counsellors come from all walks of life.
 Some are ex-smokers, while others have never smoked a cigarette in their lives.
 NHS counsellors don’t have to have any prior experience in counselling or psychotherapy to qualify: they just need to receive specialist training on techniques proven to help smokers quit.